linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 concern.
 These funds remain exposed to sudden bouts

-- f illiquidity in Treasury and repo markets.
+of illiquidity in Treasury and repo markets.

 Even if basis trades remain unpopular, it is worth